Eugene Mortimer Baker

 Eugene Mortimer Baker (July 7, 1837 – December 19, 1884) was a major in the United States Army, and served as an officer in the 2nd Cavalry Regiment in the Western Territories of the United States.
 He is most known for his role in the Marias Massacre in early 1870 and from the lack of discipline he faced following the event.

 Early life

-Eugene Mortimer Baker was born in Fort Ann, New York on July 7, 1837.
+Eugene Mortimer Baker was born in Fort Ann, New York, on July 7, 1837.
 He registered for military service at the age of 17 in 1854.

 Military career

 Fort Ellis

 In 1870, Major Eugene M. Baker was promoted to commanding officer of Fort Ellis in the Montana Territory and served in this post until 1873.
 This was to bolster his manpower to compensate for the winter campaign against Native Americans that he was put in charge of the previous year.

 Marias Massacre

 In late 1869, after several years of rising tensions between indigenous people and white colonists, a white rancher by the name of Malcolm Clarke was murdered by Peter Owl Child and several other Piegan Blackfeet Native Americans.
 This murder was at first dismissed as a familial dispute, but after the Helena Citizens Committee and the convening of a grand jury found that Native Americans in the Montana Territory had caused great loss to the white settlers, General Philip Sheridan planned offensive attacks against the Piegans in the winter.
 General Sheridan selected Major Baker to lead the expedition party into Blackfoot territory and gave him command of Fort Ellis.
-On January 6, 1870, Major Baker took over 200 hundred infantry and 55 cavalry out of Fort Ellis and marched toward the Marias River.
+On January 6, 1870, Major Baker took over 200 infantry and 55 cavalry out of Fort Ellis and marched toward the Marias River.
 When the company came upon Chief Heavy Runner's camp, not the camp of Owl Child, they opened fire at dawn.
 Heavy Runner attempted to halt the attack by presenting documents to Major Baker, which Major Baker dismissed.
 Major Baker's men killed Heavy Runner and resumed their attack on the camp.
 Reports ranged the death toll to the Piegan Blackfeet somewhere between 150 and 300, among the casualties were women, children, newborns, and the elderly.